Home > All Recipes > Small Batch Frosting > Whipped Cream Stabilized with Marshmallow

 A bolw of fluffy whipped cream made with marshmallow.

 Sometimes you just want a lighter frosting.
-Correction: sometimes I just want a lighter frosting.
+Correction: Sometimes I just want a lighter frosting.
 But whipped cream naturally deflates soon after whipping because the air bubbles escape and the fat-and-liquid structure begins to collapse.

 My solution for stable whipped cream: marshmallow cream.
 After testing batch after batch of whipped cream, I learned one of the easiest and most effective ways to help it hold its shape is to add a stabilizer.